-Day-school 2: Key papers and experiments in Cognitive Psychology
+Topic 2: Key papers and experiments in Cognitive Psychology (synchronous teaching 31 October 2022)

-Cognitive Psychology can be understood most broadly as the science of the mind and behaviour.
-This day-school will focus on some of the key experiments that have shaped modern Cognitive Psychology.
+Cognitive Psychology can be understood most broadly as the science of the mind-body system and behaviour.
+This topic will focus on some of the key experiments that have shaped modern Cognitive Psychology.
 This will offer a critical insight into the nature of psychology as a science and the way in which (often simple behavioural experiments) can provide profound insights into the way the mind works.
-Empirical papers are however often difficult to understand without an appreciation of the broader context within which they fit, so this day-school will both critically reflect on a number of key papers and attempt to explore their broader significance and impact on psychology.
+Empirical papers are however often difficult to understand without an appreciation of the broader context within which they fit, so this part of the unit will critically reflect on a number of key papers and attempt to explore their broader significance and impact on psychology.
 Key papers will include; Nesbitt and Wilson's "Telling More Than We Can Know: Verbal Reports on Mental Processes" (1977), Tversky and Kahneman's "Judgement Under Uncertainty: Heuristics and Biases" (1974) and Sperry's "Hemisphere Deconnection and Unity in Conscious Awareness" (1968).